-“Skimming devices can blend in seamlessly with the ATM machine,” said Karen Nalven, President of BBB serving West Florida.
-“If you use an ATM, it is important to monitor your accounts closely so you can quickly detect any fraudulent activity on your card and minimize your losses.”
+“Skimming devices are becoming increasingly harder to detect and often blend in seamlessly with the ATM,” said Alison Southwick, BBB spokesperson.
+“If you’re going to use an ATM, you could become a victim, and it’s important to monitor your accounts closely so you can quickly detect any fraudulent activity on your card and minimize your losses.”

 Following are a few ways to fight identity thieves at the ATM:

 Protect your PIN – When entering your PIN, cover the keypad with your other hand to prevent any cameras from catching your digits.
-False keypads placed over the real keypad are also a way thieves acquire PIN numbers so if the keypad looks different, move on.
+False keypads placed over the real keypad are also a way scammers get PIN numbers so if the keypad looks different, move on.

 Give it a wiggle – Skimming devices are often false panels attached to the ATM—such as where you put your card into the machine.
 If parts of the ATM look damaged or different, give it a wiggle.
 Also look for new or suspiciously placed cameras and unusual signage.
 Don’t hesitate to walk away and use another ATM if it doesn’t feel right.